mhogomchungu/tasks/README.md

             The suspension at step 1 is done without blocking the thread and hence the suspension can be done in the GUI thread and the GUI will remain responsive.

+4. .queue().
+This method runs tasks in a future sequentially and a passed in function will be called when all tasks finish running.
+This method behaves like .then( [](){} ) if the future is managing only one task.

-4. .cancel().
+5. .cancel().
 This is an additional API that can be used to cancel a future.
 It is important to know that this method does not terminate a running thread that is powering a future, it just releases memory used by a future and this method should be used if a future is to be discarded after it it is accured but never used.

-5. .thread().
+6. .thread().
 This is an additional API and it returns a pointer to a thread that is powering a future.
 This pointer coud be a nullptr and it is owned by the future object and should NOT be deleted by users of the API.

-6. .start().
+7. .start().
 This is an additional API and it is to be used if a future is to be run without caring about its result.
 	     Use this API if you want a future to run but dont want to use .get(),.await() or .then() methods.

 Examples of using a future.
 ========